dante-lafranchi/cse15l-lab-reports/lab-report-5-week-9.md

 ### Trace
 The repository I am tracing is https://github.com/ucsd-cse15l-f22/list-methods-lab3.

 Line 1-2: "rm -rf" goes through a directory and recursively removes everything (files, subdirectories, and so on) in that directory, including the actual directory.
 This command is forced which means it doesn't ask for confirmation.
-After these commands are run, the student-submission and student-code-and-test no longer exist.
+After these commands are run, the student-submission and student-code-and-test directories no longer exist.
 No standard output or standard error.
 Each return code was 0.

 Line 3: The standard output was
 ```